mellever/MultiScaleMethodsWithApplicationsToClimate2024/EnergyBalanceModel/README.md

 # Energy balance model
 This is a Python implementation of the energy balance model as derived in the lectures.
-The model is given by the following differential equation:
+The model is described by the following differential equation:

 $$ c \frac{dT}{dt} = Q(1-\alpha) - \varepsilon \sigma T^4$$